 Richard Fisher QC QC 2020, Called to the Bar 2000

-Richard is regularly recommended by the legal directories as a leading junior in the fields of commercial chancery, insolvency/restructuring and banking and finance.
-Recent comments describe him as “one of the best juniors in the city”, “bright cheerful, forthright and unflappable”, “fantastic on his feet and never one to be ruffled“, “a go to junior”, “someone who has the ability to deal with judge’s questions in a very assured manner” and a barrister who “is extremely thorough and doesn’t miss a thing”.
+Richard is regularly recommended by the legal directories as a leading junior in the fields of commercial chancery, insolvency and restructuring, and banking and finance.
+Recent comments describe him as “Always very, very sound in his judgement, he is bright, quick on his feet, and someone who has the ability to deal with judges’ questions in a very assured manner”, “one of the best juniors in the city”, “bright cheerful, forthright and unflappable”, “fantastic on his feet and never one to be ruffled“, “a go to junior”, and a barrister who “is extremely thorough and doesn’t miss a thing”.

 Recent cases include: